jackSN8/mars-3-months/README.md

 # mars-3-months
 This is the code used to calculate estimates for various important things for Starship Mars mission described at:https://www.nature.com/articles/s41598-025-00565-7.
 I should organize it properly at some point.
 The main files of note are hyperbolic-earth-entry.ipynb and general_trajectory.ipynb in the trajectories folder.
 The general trajectory file is a generic lambert solver for any planet, calculating departure and arrival C3, along with optional de-acceleration burn upon arrival.
 This code will not run except on python 3.9 with the appropiate poliastro installation (dec 2020 - something like https://github.com/poliastro/poliastro/tree/a46a4b3f4493b89179b29f46c7ef3f7505c8a1c5).

-Might just be Poliastro 0.14 and required dependancies.
+Poliastro 0.14 and required dependancies.
+-numpy 1.26.0
+-matplotlib 3.3.0